When you first start looking for anti-ageing skincare which works – you’ll be stumbling over a bazillion articles on retinol.

 Glycolic acid loves a pH of around 3.6.

 Ascorbic acid loves a pH of below 3.

 See the niggle?
 When retinol is happy, retinol brings you maximum skincare benefits.
 When retinol is unhappy, retinol brings you a side helping of skincare benefits.
 Which means retinol should be used with skincare that has about the same pH.
 Acids and acidic skincare formulas don’t count.

 Learn more about skincare mixing with a free copy of my how to mix your skincare like a pro guide – here’s the link you’ll need to download yours.

 There you have it my friend, how to use retinol in 6 simple and easy to follow rules.
-Which retinol are you choosing right now?
-Come tell me in the comments below, oh and if you have more retinol use questions, leave me those too…
+Which rules are you following right now?
+Come tell me in the comments below…

 Cheryl Woodman is a scientist & award winning skincare formulator who’s more friend next door than bow tie wearing professor.
 As creator of Honesty For Your Skin her aim is to help you care for your skin in the best ways possible.
 She’s founder of the natural & fragrance free skincare brand Honesty while also hosting 1 to 1 skincare coaching to help you get your best skin yet.
 Find out more here.